eduardojvieira/website/src/data/post/mechanical-design-for-industrial-automation.md

 - **Design appropriate hard stops and limit switches** to prevent overtravel

 **Practical Example**:
 When automating a precision assembly process, I replaced a traditional lead screw motion system with a rigid ball screw assembly, coupled with an oversized servo motor.
-The mechanical redesign allowed the system to achieve positioning accuracy of ±0.01mm while moving at 5x the speed of the previous system.
+The mechanical redesign allowed the system to achieve better positioning accuracy while moving at higher speeds than the previous system.

 ### 5. Consider Maintenance and Serviceability